 Miami University is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (please see Miami University’s Accreditation page).

 Note: Earth Expeditions courses can be taken for stand-alone graduate credit outside the degree program (see the Earth Expeditions website).
-Additionally, select courses may also count toward the Association of Zoos & Aquariums (AZA) Professional Development Certificate Program (see FAQ’s for further information).

 * Video produced by Cincinnati Zoo & Botanical Garden